 Tips and Ticks for Zugliget Chairlift Budapest

-• Capacity of the transport chair: 2 adult or 1 adult and 2 children under 10 years old.
+- Capacity of the transport chair: 2 adults or 1 adult and 2 children under 10 years old.

 Site location: Budapest, Zugligeti street 97, 1121